An Excerpt from active measures: part ii

 “You slaughter them,” Taghavi deadpanned.

-“Leave their corpses to rot as feasts for dogs and birds,” Laith agreed.
+“Leave their corpses to rot as feasts for dogs and birds,” Laith happily agreed.

 “Yes,” Hatem answered.
 “Brigade 110.”

-The Feylis were a Kurdish tribe occupying the borderlands between Iran and Iraq who spoke a different dialect than the majority of their ethnicity.
-They were horribly persecuted under Saddam, and most were practicing Shias.
+The Feylis were a Kurdish tribe occupying the borderlands between Iran and Iraq who spoke a different dialect than most of their ethnicity.
+They were horribly persecuted under Saddam, and many were practicing Shias.
 A small but loyal armed band of Feylis was incorporated into the PMF’s integrated brigade structure.

-Taghavi brought his finger back north to Tal Afar, an ancient city west of Mosul on the road to Syria.
+Taghavi ran his finger back north to Tal Afar, an ancient city west of Mosul on the road to Syria.
 “Liwa al-Hussein, Brigade 53,” he said.
 “Our Shia Turkmen contingent.”

 Al-Amerli looked curiously at the disposition of forces.

 “We place these brigades under the Northern Operations Command,” Taghavi explained.
 “The Feylis advance north, Liwa al-Hussein advances east, rendezvousing near Lake Dukan.”
-He pointed to Iraq’s largest lake in Sulemaniyah province, then slid his finger a few inches northeast across the map, landing on Mount Qandil.
-Much of the mountain sat on the Iraqi side of the border, directly across from Piranshahr on the Iranian side, which was what made it such an attractive refuge for Kurdish separatists.
+He pointed to Iraq’s largest lake in Sulemaniyah province, then slid his finger a few inches northeast, landing on Mount Qandil.
+Much of the mountain sat on the Iraqi side of the border, directly across from Piranshahr on the Iranian side, making it an attractive refuge for Kurdish separatists.

 They thought there was safety on the mountain.

-“The brigades seize the roads leading to Mount Qandil,” he continued, “and remain in place as a screening force for the Pasdaran.
+“The brigades seize the roads to Mount Qandil,” he continued, “and hold there as a screening force for the Pasdaran.
 They block reinforcements from reaching the mountain and prevent any separatists from escaping.
-They’ll be trapped on either side.”
+They’ll be trapped.”

-“Both brigades would have to move through miles of territory held by the KDP and the PUK,” al-Zaydi pointed out.
-“Why would the peshmerga ever allow them to get that far?”
+“Both brigades would have to pass through miles of territory held by the KDP and the PUK,” al-Zaydi pointed out.
+“Why would the peshmerga ever allow them to push that far?”

 “Because they belong there.
 They’re Kurds and Turkmen.
 They’re small enough to move undetected.
 This isn’t the Imam Khomeini Division marching on Erbil.”